chefsichter/fbra-telegram/README.md

 telegram.add_command("hello", foo)

 # Always set the 'telegram.start_loop()' at the end of your code
-# or after initilization of all commands.
+# or after initialization of all commands.
 telegram.start_loop()
 while True:
    time.sleep(0.1)